|On this page

 Tips and notes

 You should color the start and end nodes of a block the same to make their relationship clear.
 The default nodes put down by the For-Loop tool are colored orange, but you can change the node colors.
-This is especially useful to distinguish nested loops.
+This is useful to distinguish nested loops.

 The border around the block takes on the color of the end node.